alexgibson/alxgbsn.co.uk/_posts/2013-04-04-visibility-js-a-cross-browser-plugin-for-using-the-page-visibility-api.md

 Setup
 ---------

-First, include the main visibility.js JavaScript file in your HTML document:
+First, include the visibility.js JavaScript file in the `head` of your HTML document:

 {% highlight html %}
 <script src="visibility.js"></script>